blessingoraz/Akwukwo/README.md

 ## Setting up your working environments

 + You need to have [Android Studio](https://developer.android.com/studio/install.html) installed on your sytem.
 The link has instructions for linux, mac and windows.
++ Fork the project [repo](https://github.com/andela-borazulume/Akwukwo).
+Forking the project allows you to have acopy of the project repo so that you can make your own changes or experiment which should not affect the main repo.
+Read [more](https://help.github.com/articles/fork-a-repo/)

 ## Contributing and developing a feature